YouruiGuo/vm_sc_setup/README.md

 ### Setup

-- If you want more syntax highlighting, format your code like this:

-> update and install this package first
+- Run the script init.sh

 ```shell
 $ chmod u+x init.sh
 $ ./init.sh
 ```

-> The password of VM is: vagrant
+- After the VM is rebooted, you can login with the password vagrant.
-> after login, run supercollider and the path of file is ~/soundscape_experiment/play2.scd.
+- Run supercollider and the path of file is ~/soundscape_experiment/play2.scd.
-> Open the terminal and:
+- Open the terminal and:

 ```shell
 $ jack_control start